yaw277/slire/README.md

 ## Quickstart

-Slire implements the repository pattern: a collection-like interface for accessing and manipulating domain objects.
+Slire implements the repository pattern: a collection‑like interface for accessing and manipulating domain objects.
 Each repository is bound to a specific database collection.

 A Slire repository is instantiated with a configuration that defines which fields are managed automatically (id, timestamps, version, trace) and which scope to apply.
 Scope is a fixed filter that enforces tenancy/data partitioning across all operations.

 For MongoDB, scope is merged into reads and writes; for Firestore, scope is validated on writes and typically enforced by path‑scoped collections.
 Managed fields are read‑only for updates and validated or ignored on create.

-For the following examples let's assume a simple collection type representing tasks:
+For the following examples, let's assume a simple collection type representing tasks:

 ```typescript
 type Task = {